 - Committing DWI while suspended for refusing to submit to a chemical test

-- Committing DWI while their license is suspended pending prosecution for a previous DWI
+- Committing DWI while a person’s license or privilege to operate a vehicle is suspended pending prosecution for a previous DWI charge

 - Committing DWI while they have three or more suspensions for failure to answer, appear or pay a fine

-Aggravated Unlicensed Operation as a felony also carries severe penalties, including the possibility of jail or prison.Get the Experienced Help of Tilem & Associates
+Aggravated Unlicensed Operation as a felony also carries severe penalties, including the possibility of jail, probation, fines and/or prison.Get the Experienced Help of Tilem & Associates

-If you have been arrested and charged with a DWI in While Plains, NY, New York City or the surrounding area, contact us for a free consultation today.
+If you have been charged, given a summons or arrested for a DWI in White Plains, Westchester County, NY, New York City or the surrounding area, contact us today for a free consultation.